nextgis/docs_ngmobile/source/editing.rst

    Creating a point.

-After new point is added the button 1 from the bottom toolbar will change from "tick" to "floppy".
-New point will get saved after that and attributes editing form will open (see :numref:`ngmobile_input_form_attributes_pic`).
+After new point is added, icon 1 in Bottom toolbar will change from "tick" to "floppy".
+Pressing floppy icon will save a new point and open Attributes editing form (see :numref:`ngmobile_input_form_attributes_pic`).

 .. figure:: _static/input_form_attributes.png
    :name: ngmobile_input_form_attributes_pic